Engaged in the Master’s leadership and ministry training.

 4. The Plan: An Introduction to the NYDS Program

-NYDS lay and pastoral students may enroll in any one of three graduate programs: a two-year 36-credit Master of Arts (MA) in Faith and Practice, a two-year 48-credit Master of Arts (MA) in Theological Studies and a three-year 90-credit Master of Divinity (MDiv) degree.
-The complete curricula for each degree may be obtained from the Divinity School office.
-The NYDS commitment is to facilitate excellent learning of Biblical truth—including Christian ethics and doctrine—and personal and ministry development, regardless of whether the student completes a degree.
-After all, “commencement” occurs at the end of every class.
+NYDS lay and pastoral students may enroll in any one of three Master's-level Programs: a 2- year, 36-credit Program in Faith and Practice, a two-year 48-credit Program in Religion and a three-year 90-credit Divinity Program.
+The complete curricula for each Program may be obtained from the Divinity School office.
+The NYDS commitment is to facilitate excellent learning of Biblical truth—including Christian ethics and doctrine—and personal and ministry development, regardless of whether the student completes a Program.
+After all, “true commencement” occurs at the end of every class.

 What is the common Core of courses?